orf/blog-hugo/content/posts/i-hope-i-hate-this-code.md

     jobs.par_iter().for_each(|j| {
         let process = j.spawn_process();
         for line in process.lines() {
-            let line = line.trim();
+            // Truncate the line to 70 characters and send it to the monitor. let line = line.trim();
             if line.len() >= 70 {
                 line.truncate(70);